thanlong/VMOSPro_RootXposed_Terminal/README.md

 Install Google Services on any virtual machine.

 After your enable Google Services in settings, you cannot turn it off.
 Tool can uninstall Google Services when you don't need it anymore...

+### Backup data

+Do you know you can import data from a virtual machine to another virtual machine.
+VMOS Pro provide you with **Backup virtual machine** (known as **Backup ROM**) which backup entire systemfiles.
+Everytime you backup ROM, it waste too much your memory.

+This function only backup `/data` (not include dalvik-cache) as modification zip.
+It lighter than backup ROM.
+You can flash zip on any virtual machine to restore your data.

 ## VMOS Tool modification zip (v1.8+)